calaldees/teachingWorkshops/teacherTraining/_diagrams_interview.md

 How many of these have you heard of?

 * Computing textbooks are full of these formal notations
-* In an exam, students could be asked to:
+* As students, you could be asked to:
     * Translate a flowchart into code
     * Complete a state transition diagram
     * Create SQL statements from an ER Diagram
     * Follow a tree with a depth first search algorithm
     * etc
-* As computing teachers:
+* As a software engineer:
-    * We regularly need to create activities with these diagrams
-    * We need tools to make creating these diagrams swifter
+    * Notations for design proposals or system documentations
+    * Collaborate on diagrams as part of a design meeting (possibly online remotely)

 ## General purpose drawing tools

-* General freeform vector shapes/text - often connectable with lines (sometimes anchorage to shapes)
+* General free-form vector shapes/text - often connectable with lines (sometimes anchorage to shapes)
+    * Just shapes - no underlying data model
 * Examples
     * Drawing tools in Microsoft Office (desktop)
     * [diagrams.net](https://app.diagrams.net/)
 * Problems
-    * Time consuming
+    * Time consuming (to create an modify)
     * Inconsistent layout
     * Difficult to enforce consistent style